 The ROCCAT Elo 7.1 Air are satisfactory for phone calls.
 Their boom mic makes your voice sound full-bodied, natural, and mostly free of background noise, so people on the other end of the line should understand you with little difficulty.
 However, due to their poor noise isolation capability, you may have trouble following what's being said if you're calling from a loud environment.

 The ROCCAT Elo 7.1 Air have a somewhat bulky, gaming-oriented appearance.
 While their all-black color scheme isn't especially flashy, their two-piece ski-band headband and RGB logo on their ear cups ensure that they stand out in most settings.
-You can customize their RGB lighting through their companion software.
+Unlike the Astro A20 Gen 2 Wireless, they have an RGB lighting feature that can be customized through their companion software.

 Like most over-ear gaming headphones, the ROCCAT Elo 7.1 Air aren't very portable.
 Even though they have ear cups that can swivel flat and a removable boom mic that slightly reduces their overall size, they're still bulkier than alternatives like the SteelSeries Arctis 7P Wireless.